20-alicial/20-alicial.github.io/_pages/essays.md

 ---
 layout: archive
 title: "Selected Essays"
-permalink: /essays/
+permalink: essays
 author_profile: true
 ---
 This site is a work in progress.
 I'm still collecting and compiling essays I've written over the past few years.

 ### Philosophy (ethics & language)
 * *A Phenomenlogy of Love and its Neccessity*.
 Undergraduate Philosophy Thesis, Spring 2024.
 Argued that current theories of love do need sufficiently address why people feel that it is a necessary aspect of life.
-[PDF](files/thesis.pdf)
+[PDF](/files/thesis.pdf)

 * *Ethical Challenges of the Recommendation Algorithm: Should we make social media more boring?* Undergraduate coursework.
 Argued that social media reccommendation algorithms undermine free will (and thus personhood, as free will is necessary for personhood).
-[PDF](files/social_media.pdf)
+[PDF](/files/social_media.pdf)

 * *Should Companies be Allowed to Patent Vaccines?*.
 Undergraduate coursework.
 Argued that it is immoral for companies to patent vaccines.
 [PDF](files/vaccines.pdf)